postcss/postcss/README.md

   });
 ```

-If you uses node.js 0.10, you should add [some Promise polyfill].
+If you uses node.js 0.10, you should add any [Promise polyfill].

 Read the [PostCSS API] for more details.